Frequently Asked Questions

 We are moving to a model that’s ultimately fairer for our employees.
 Tipping only compensates the service staff who you directly connect with: your server, bartender and host, but not the people in the kitchen who prepare your food and keep things running smoothly.
 We’ve also just raised our wages for employees, and the service charge will help us pay for the increase.

 Our goal is for total compensation to remain the same or go up.
 Previously staff earned a lower minimum wage and income from tips, which they shared with co-workers.
-Now a server or bartender will receive 72% of the service charge as a commission, plus a higher base wage, better benefits, and opportunities for performance-based pay.
+Now a server or bartender will receive two-thirds of the service charge as a commission, plus a higher base wage, better benefits, and opportunities for performance-based pay.
 The remainder is returned to all members of the crew in the form in higher wages, benefits, and performance-based pay.

 That won’t solve the problem of inequity between Front of House and Back of House staff.
 Nor do we want to raise prices to a level that’s unsustainable for guests.